Master Effective Note Taking Methods in a Day

 67% used multiple technological devices simultaneously.

-According to Statista, over half of the world’s population is online.
+According to Supplygem, over half of the world’s population is online.

 With instant access to computers and online platforms, it’s a lot easier to get distracted.
 All it takes is one notification or beep to undermine your concentration and cause you to miss something important.
 Here, note-taking can help to enhance your concentration and listening abilities.